 Last year we had a big scare with Irma.
-We were lucky that time, but we learned that many pet owners did not have a disaster plan for their pets.
+We were lucky that time.
+But we learned that many pet owners didn’t have a hurricane preparedness plan for their pets.
 The doctors and staff here at the Animal Clinic of St Pete, sincerely urge all pet owners not to wait until the last minute to create a plan of action to keep pets safe during a disaster.

 - Is your pet current on vaccinations so it can be boarded or travel on a plane in case of an evacuation?

 Evacuation Shelters, Boarding Kennels and Airlines all require pets to have proof of certain vaccinations before being allowed entry to their facilities.
 Often, right before a big storm hits, we are inundated by pet owners who waited till the last minute to get their pets these vaccinations.
 Unfortunately, we aren’t always able to fit in every animal that needs these important shots.
 Please plan ahead.
 Get your pets vaccinated before hurricane season starts.

 - If your pet is on daily medication, do you have enough of it to last at least 1-2 weeks?

 If your pet is on medication that is vital to his/her health, don’t let the medication run out in the middle of an evacuation.
 Get these prescriptions filled early.
 If you wait til the last minute to do this, we may not have enough of the medication left that your pet requires.
 We don’t want to send you away without the medication your pet needs, especially during an already stressful event.

 - Is your pet microchipped and if so, when was the last time you updated your contact information for it?